ScottClaessens/covidMaskWearing/README.md

 ### Executing code

-1. Set the working directory to this code repository `setwd("myPath/covidMaskWearing")`
+1. Set the working directory to this code repository `setwd("myPath/covidMaskWearing")` on your local machine.
 2. Load the `targets` package with `library(targets)`
 3. To run all analyses, run `tar_make()`
 4. To load individual targets into your environment, run `tar_load(riclpm)` etc.